NatGirl/NatGirl/README.md

 ### Hi there 👋
 I am Nat!
-I am looking for the most talented heroes and hacker for The Grate WEB.
+I am looking for the most talented heroes and hacker for The Great WEB.